CUPSMethods/CUPSMethods.github.io/_posts/2016-10-14-applied-social-network-analysis-estimating-peer-to-peer-interactions.md

 ### Link to Workshop Materials

-*The materials will be posted here after the seminar*
+*Slides for the presentation will be posted here after the workshop*